-1. Create a directory tree containing a root directory (the name does not matter) and lib, src, rtsrc, and build_lib subdirectories (note: in these definitions, is a wildcard character indicating there are multiple directories matching this pattern).
-The tree should be as follows:

-- 2. Copy the files ending in extension ".mk" from the root directory of the installation to the root directory of the target platform (note: if transferring from DOS to UNIX or vice-versa, FTP the files in ASCII mode to ensure lines are terminated properly). - 3.
-Copy all files from the src and the different rtsrc subdirectories from the installation to the src and rtsrc directories on the target platform (note: if transferring from DOS to UNIX or vice-versa, FTP the files in ASCII mode to ensure lines are terminated properly). - 4.
-Copy the makefile from the build_lib subdirectory of the installation to the build_lib subdirectory on the target platform (note: if transferring from DOS to UNIX or vice-versa, FTP the files in ASCII mode to ensure lines are terminated properly). - 5.
-Edit the platform.mk file in the root subdirectory and modify the compilation parameters to fit those of the compiler of the target system.
+- 1. Create a directory tree containing a root directory (the name does not matter) and rtsrc and c/build_lib or cpp/build_lib subdirectories (note: in these definitions, is a wildcard character indicating there are multiple directories matching this pattern, such as rtbersrc or rtxsrc).
+The tree should look as shown in the picture above. - 2.
+Copy all files from the different rtsrc subdirectories from the installation to the rtsrc directories on the target platform (note: if transferring from DOS to UNIX or vice-versa, FTP the files in ASCII mode to ensure lines are terminated properly). - 3.
+Copy the platform. files from the c or cpp subdirectory of the installation to the corresponding subdirectory on the target platform (note: if transferring from DOS to UNIX or vice-versa, FTP the files in ASCII mode to ensure lines are terminated properly). - 4.
+Copy the makefile from the c/build_lib or cpp/build_lib subdirectory of the installation to the corresponding subdirectory on the target platform (note: if transferring from DOS to UNIX or vice-versa, FTP the files in ASCII mode to ensure lines are terminated properly). - 5.
+If necessary, edit the platform.mk file in the c or cpp subdirectory and modify the compilation parameters to fit those of the compiler of the target system.
 In general, the following parameters will need to be adjusted: - a.
-CC: C compiler executable name - b.
-CCC: C++ compiler executable name - c.
+CC: C compiler executable name (i.e. gcc) - b.
+CCC: C++ compiler executable name (i.e. g++) - c.
 CFLAGS: Flags that should be specified on the C or C++ command line